Is TLC still open?

 Currently, classes are on hold again due to the recent community spread in Logan.
 We are monitoring the situation and will keep everyone updated via text, emails and our website on when classes and study hubs can resume.

 How will my on the job assessments be completed?

 The regulatory authority that oversees TLC Training Solutions – the Australian Skills Quality Authority (ASQA) – has made it abundantly clear that all RTOs must ensure the requirements of each unit continue to be met by all students.
 How we do this during COVID-19 may need to be modified and approached differently.
-Where we would normally come to your service to observe you in the workplace, your trainer will discuss with you the options of submitting video evidence or, where videos are not permitted, using technology such as Zoom or Facetime.
-When we were aware of potential lockdown measures looming, your trainer made additional visits to your service to try and complete as much on the job observing as possible.
+Where we can, we will still conduct on the job assessments at your service to observe you in the workplace.
+If we can’t for any reason, our trainer will discuss with you the options of submitting video evidence or, where videos are not permitted, using technology such as Zoom or Facetime.
+Initially, when we were aware of potential lockdown measures looming, your trainer made additional visits to your service to try and complete as much on the job observing as possible.
 This of course was not possible in all circumstances and only supported some units.
 It obviously didn’t apply to ongoing new enrolments or units commenced following lockdown.
 Observing you in the workplace is a mandatory component of both our Early Childhood courses, so trainers will work with students individually to decide how best to support this.
-Where visits are not urgent, or all alternate methods are simply not possible, you can continue with your written assessments and as soon as we can commence visiting services again we will come and observe you.
+Where visits are not urgent, or all alternate methods are simply not possible, you can continue with your written assessments and as soon as we can visit your workplace again we will come and observe you.

 I am yet to complete my Vocational Placement Hours and I am not currently allowed at the service where I am completing them.
 What will happen?